richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

 In the end, it sort of works and sort of doesn't.
 More on that later.

-3.1 Tool call definitions
+## 3.1 Tool call definitions

 The tool calls are written in JSON Schema.
 They need to be defined in the API configuration.

-You also need to make sure that your system instructions, instruct Gemini on when the tool calls should be used.
+You also need to make sure that your system instructions instruct Gemini on when the tool calls should be used.

 ```python
 _TOOL_DEFINITIONS = {